SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/saml/azuread.md

 1. In the login form, the new button **Log in with SAML** (or a custom name specified in the `sonar.auth.saml.providerName` setting) allows users to connect with their SAML account.

   ![SAML Azure AD SonarQube Login](/images/azure/saml-azure-sq-login.png)

+Before enabling the SAML authentication on SonarQube, you can verify that the configuration is correct by clicking on the “Test Configuration” button.
+A SAML login will be initiated and useful information about the SAML response obtained from the Identity provider will be returned.